bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/generate-database-schema.rst

 Generation options (Step 1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On the first wizard page you can specify the environment and the type of the schema generation.
+On the first wizard page you can specify the type of the schema generation.

 .. figure:: /_images/persistence/generate-database-schema-options.png
    :alt: Database schema generation option